How do I tell if my connection to a website is secure?

 Note: Clicking the button at the left of the address bar brings up the Control Center, which allows you to view more detailed information about the connection's security status and to change some security and privacy settings.

 Table of Contents

 A green padlock (with or without an organization name) indicates that:

 - You are definitely connected to the website whose address is shown in the address bar; the connection has not been intercepted.

 - The connection between Firefox and the website is encrypted to prevent eavesdropping.

 A green padlock plus the name of the company or organization, also in green, means this website is using an Extended Validation (EV) certificate.
 An EV certificate is a special type of site certificate that requires a significantly more rigorous identity verification process than other types of certificates.

 For sites using EV certificates, the Site Identity button displays both a green padlock and the legal company or organization name and location of the owner of the website, so you know who is operating it.
 For example, it shows that mozilla.org is owned by the Mozilla Foundation.

 Gray padlock with yellow warning triangle

 A gray padlock with a yellow warning triangle indicates that the connection between Firefox and the website is only partially encrypted and doesn't prevent eavesdropping.
-This also appears on websites with self-signed certificates that are not issued by a trusted authority.
+This also appears on websites with self-signed certificates or certificates that are not issued by a trusted authority.